Sonos Era 100 vs Sonos One (Gen 2): Worth the upgrade?

 More: Sonos One and Sonos One SL Discontinued: What's Next?

-The Sonos Era 100 comes with an increased RRP price of £249 (£50 more than the original RRP of the Sonos One Gen 2).
+The Sonos Era 100 launched with an increased RRP price of £249 (£50 more than the original RRP of the Sonos One Gen 2).
 However, when you consider the benefits of sound performance, features and design, we would argue its worth it.

 It's worth knowing, despite being discontinued, there are still Sonos One (Gen 2) speakers available to purchase from various retailers - for now, at least!
 If you’re looking to grab a bargain on a Sonos speaker, this would be a great time to make the most of any last-minute deals.
 But be warned, although there will still be support for bug updates from Sonos, there won’t be any new features added anymore.